Terms and queries about forestry

 Because the New Zealand forest industry is our third largest export earner it is of national importance and responsibility for protecting the forest estate falls to a number of government agencies.
 If the forest resource is threatened, the government acts.
 Pests and diseases spread relatively slowly in forests, and it can take many years before [...]

 A measure of volume productivity for Pinus radiata.
-Defined as the stem volume mean annual increment at age 30 years for a target stand density of 300 stems per hectare.
-This methodology supersedes Site Index (SI), an indication of site productivity based on the expected mean top height of Pinus radiata 20 years from planting.
+It is the mean annual volume increment in cubic metres per hectare of a 300 stem per hectare Radiata pine stand at age 30 years.
+(This methodology supersedes Site Index (SI), an indication of site productivity based on the expected mean top height of Pinus radiata 20 years from planting.)